 We've all heard the saying show, don't tell.
 Even as I edit, I find instances where I need to point that out.
 However, telling does have a purpose.
-It's about how you use it.
-And perhaps understanding it more will help writers understand when and when not to use it.
-There are two main concepts … Continue reading When to tell instead of show
+It's about how it's used.
+And perhaps understanding it more will help writers know when and when not to use it.
+There are two main concepts where … Continue reading When to tell instead of show

 I asked the world for a river that knows no bounds.
 It'd flow through the forest, the desert, and the sea.
 At night, it'd wander through the sky, passing every star.
 It wouldn't know when to stop, letting nothing stand in its way.
 What I got was a stream that can't quite make it down … Continue reading I asked so I made

 Author bios can seem difficult.
 It's impossible to narrow a person down to a few sentences.
 But writers also do the impossible all the time.
 My experience with this is limited to Submittable.
 Most places ask for a bio between three to five sentences long.
 Bios are simple and can have a bit of creativity … Continue reading How to write an author bio for submissions